mmontielpz/decision-plane/README.md

 * robustness to data and concept drift
 * operational stability
 * reproducibility
-* ease of iteration
+* ease of iteration and change

-Known limitations and failures are documented explicitly.
+Known limitations and failure modes are documented explicitly.

 ---